Where Can I Recycle Computers and Laptops?

 The E-Waste Problem

 “Electronic waste”, “e-waste”, “e-scrap” and “end-of-life electronics” are all words commonly used to describe used electronics that are nearing the end of their useful life and are then throw out, donated, or given to a recycler.
-“E-waste” is the most commonly used term for these items, and there is a growing problem of this type of waste around the world.
+“E-waste” is a frequently used term for these items, and there is a growing problem of this type of waste around the world.
 Most e-waste is made up of personal devices such as laptops, computers, screens, smartphones, tablets and TVs.
 Only 17.4% of this e-waste will be recorded as being properly collected, treated and recycled.
-The rest of this e-waste is dealt with by being sent to landfill, burned or illegally traded and treated in a sub-standard manner.
+The rest of this e-waste is either placed in landfill, burned or illegally traded and treated in a sub-standard way.
 This results in the huge loss of valuable and critical raw materials from the supply chain.
-This causes serious health, environmental and societal issues through illegal shipments of waste to developing countries.
+This causes serious health, environmental and societal issues through illegal shipments of waste to developing countries in particular.

 However, replacing business laptops, computers, and other IT equipment is inevitable as your business works to remain competitive.
 It’s important therefore to find a safe, responsible method for disposing of electronics that is appropriate for you and for your business.